-Since then, we have teamed up with the Wellington Region Emergency Management Office (WREMO, the Red Cross and other community groups to help Kāpiti get tsunami ready.
+Since then, we have teamed up with WREMO, the Red Cross and other community groups to help Kāpiti get tsunami ready.
 Our programme will see us knocking on doors and delivering information about tsunami warning signs and preparation to the 8000 properties in tsunami evacuation zones.